Bulgaria Recognized by The New York Times as One of the “52 Places to Go in 2025”

-The article highlights that traveling to Bulgaria has become easier after its inclusion in the Schengen Area and the upcoming adoption of the euro.
+The article highlights that traveling to Bulgaria has become increasingly convenient following the country’s accession to the Schengen Area and its upcoming adoption of the euro.

-The publication recommends tourists to start their journey in Sofia, describing it as an “ancient cultural crossroads” with the ‘Triangle of Religious Tolerance’, where an Orthodox church, a Catholic cathedral, a mosque, and a synagogue are situated nearby.
+The publication encourages visitors to begin their journey in Sofia, describing the capital as an “ancient cultural crossroads.”
+It specifically references the so-called “Triangle of Religious Tolerance,” where an Orthodox church, a Catholic cathedral, a mosque, and a synagogue stand within close proximity of one another.

 Rila National Park & Plovdiv